 Everyone likes free stuff, right?
 We're pleased to offer a variety of documents, maps, etc., for the purposes of education, exercise, and enjoyment of our trees.
 Check back often as we'll be adding more documents in the future.

 In the past we've sold these documents about some of the famous people buried at Crown Hill, but now we're making them available for you to read or download free of charge.
-We ask that you properly site both Crown Hill and the author if using them as a reference.
+We ask that you properly cite both Crown Hill and the author if using them as a reference.
 You may reproduce them for educational purposes only and are not receiving any profit whatsoever from them.

 The running and walking route maps are provided for those who love to run and walk on the 25 miles of paved roads within Crown Hill.
 There's really no better place to run or walk!
 The 5K route was created for the Beyond the Badge 5K Run/Walk, an event held each September and created in memory of Jason M. Baker, a Marion County Sheriff's Deputy who was killed in the line of duty on September 17, 2001.
 This event raises funds for scholarships for students pursuing a career in any field of public safety.
 You're welcome to run the route throughout the year and we'd also love to have you join us in September.